LoganMiff/obsidian-sample-plugin/README.md

 # DictionaryDev

-A simple plugin to quickly make terms for notes, write-ups, anything you like on the go!
+A simple Obsidian plugin to quickly make terms for notes, write-ups, anything you like on the go!
 Simply, when writing a new term, follow the following format:

 	!!![insert term here]: [insert definition here]!!!